Three wheels. Open sides. One epic ride.

-What are the roads like in India?
+What are the roads like in Pakistan?

-India has a good road network linking all the major cities, towns and interesting places.
+Pakistan has a good road network linking all the major cities, towns and interesting places.
 But don’t go expecting pristine tarmac everywhere you ride.
 Some of the rural roads in particular can get pretty wild and bumpy.